Hot Topics in Not-for-Profit Law: Across the For-Profit / Non-Profit Divide – The Search for Social Impact and Financial Sustainability

 Sponsoring Association Committees:

-Emerging Companies & Venture Capital, James C. Murray, Chair
+Emerging Companies & Venture Capital, Angela D. Loc, Chair

 Non-Profit Organizations, Jackie Ewenstein & Amarah Sedreddine, Co-Chairs